seba11/streamlink-kick-plugin/README.md

 # streamlink-kick-plugin
-Works in linux with curl-impersonate in system - https://github.com/lwthiker/curl-impersonate
+Works in Linux with curl-impersonate in the system - https://github.com/lwthiker/curl-impersonate